The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Baltimore, MD

 English

-Tamar Harel is a Neurologist in Baltimore, Maryland.
+Tamar Harel is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Harel is rated as an Experienced provider by MediFind in the treatment of Acute Cerebellar Ataxia.
-Her top areas of expertise are Hypotonia, Arthrogryposis Multiplex Congenita, Congenital Contractures, and Charcot-Marie-Tooth Disease.
-Dr. Harel is currently accepting new patients.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Hypotonia, Arthrogryposis Multiplex Congenita, Congenital Contractures, and Charcot-Marie-Tooth Disease.

 Experienced in Acute Cerebellar Ataxia